cicada1992/react-compact-table/README.md

 # react-compact-table

-- This is compact & easy to use react-compact-table
+- This is compact & easy to use react-compact-table (render props pattern)

+### dependacies
+- styled-components
+- lodash

 ### TableProps
 | Property | Type | Required? | Description |